pydantic/logfire/docs/why-logfire/sql.md

 ![Logfire search query screenshot](../images/index/logfire-screenshot-search-query.png)

-means you can use familiar tools like Pandas, SQLAlchemy, or `psql` for querying, can integrate seamlessly with BI tools, and can even leverage AI for SQL generation, ensuring your Python objects and structured data are query-ready.
+Structured Data and Direct SQL Access means you can use familiar tools like Pandas, SQLAlchemy, or `psql` for querying, can integrate seamlessly with BI tools, and can even leverage AI for SQL generation, ensuring your Python objects and structured data are query-ready.